timursakiev12-ux/PhyrasumAI-in-Space/docs/TECHNICAL.md

 ## AI Model
 The core AI component is a supervised neural network trained on experimental data.

-### Model characteristics:
+### Model characteristics

-- **Input:** four numerical features describing node relationships;
+The PhysarumAI model is a supervised neural network trained on experimental network data.

+- **Input (4 features):**
+  1. Distance between nodes;
+  2. Minimum hub importance of the node pair;
+  3. Maximum hub importance of the node pair;
+  4. Flow competition between alternative paths.

+- **Output:**
-- **Output:** probability of connection between node pairs;
+  Probability of a connection forming between a pair of nodes.

-- **Training data:** probability matrices derived from repeated experiments;
+- **Training data:**
+  Probability matrices derived from repeated physical experiments with identical node configurations.
-- **Purpose:** learning probabilistic rules of adaptive network formation.

-The model is designed to prioritize robustness and adaptability rather than minimal path length or cost.
+---

+### Model training

+The model is trained using supervised learning.

+Experimental configurations are split into:
+- a **training set**, used to learn probabilistic connection patterns;
+- a **validation set**, used to evaluate model generalization on unseen configurations.

+This split is performed at the configuration level to prevent data leakage between training and validation samples.

+The trained model is saved and reused for network generation and analysis without retraining.
 ---

 ## Network Generation Logic